FACON-Nicolas/FACON-Nicolas/README.md

 </p>

 <p align="center">in this repository there's a source code of the conway's game of life developed in C++. <br/>
-The project needs a better conception and a HashLife implementation to optimize.</p>
+The project needs a better conception and a HashLife implementation to be optimized.</p>

 <p align="center" style="margin: auto;"><img align="center" src="resources/conways-cpp.gif" width="600" alt="" />
 </p>